Jamesredux/chess/README.md

 opportunites to take an opposition piece.
 If there are any it chooses one at random.
 If there  are none then it chooses one of the other available moves at random.

+##

+Things that still need to be done.

+Announce when computer is in check
+Make possible to label saved games
+Make clearer what move computer has made
+Have checkerboard show up in terminal